-Prerequisites: BUS 233 or 234 Operations & Information Systems and BUS 235 or 236 Management and BUS 239 or 240 Marketing and FIN 237 or 238 Corporation Finance.
+Prerequisites: BUS 233 Operations & Information Systems, BUS 236 Management, BUS 239 Marketing and FIN 237 Corporation Finance.
 Limited to juniors and seniors.

 315. Management of Not-for-Profit Organizations

 Nonprofit organizations are critically important to our society, providing services in the arts, historic preservation, public advocacy, environmental action, health, research, education, and social service.
 The course surveys the historical, social, and legal contexts of the nonprofit sector in the U.S. The main focus is how they are managed, including structure, administration, leadership, marketing, finance, and resource development.
 Special attention is given to common nonprofit sector activities such as management of volunteers, trusteeship, and fundraising.